Skip to content

 It’s a haven for shoppers.
 You will find everything you need, from cosmetics to clothes, shoes, and accessories.
 You can find their national brands and international brands like Nike and Adidas.

-As we all know, South Korea is the plastic surgery capital of the world, so it’s no wonder that they put a lot of thought into their skincare products.
+As we all know, South Korea is the world’s plastic surgery capital, so it’s no wonder that they put a lot of thought into their skincare products.
 Myeongdong is the place for all your fantastic out-of-this-world Korean skincare products.

-You cannot go to Myeongdong without visiting Olive Young, AKA Korea’s No.1.
-Health & Beauty Store.
-The cream skin toner and moisturizer from Laneige, Sulwhasoo’s first care activating serum, and Innisfree’s dewy glow jelly cream with Jeju cherry blossom; all can be right in the palm of your hand!
+You cannot go to Myeongdong without visiting Olive Young, AKA Korea’s No.1 health and beauty Store.
+Laneige’s cream skin toner and moisturizer, Sulwhasoo’s first care activating serum, and Innisfree’s dewy glow jelly cream with Jeju cherry blossoms are all right in the palm of your hand!

 Dongdaemun Night Market